-Los Angeles Age Discrimination Attorney
+Los Angeles Age Discrimination Lawyers

 Age discrimination occurs in the workplace when employees who are 40 or older are treated unfavorably due to their age.
 The California Fair Employment and Housing Act prohibits employers from engaging in age discrimination and imposes liability on companies that violate the law.
 Nevertheless, thousands of older employees are still being discriminated against every year.